Hodge numbers are not derived invariants in positive characteristic: The Picard scheme of M

+induces a surjection on $\pi_1$ and an injection on Picard schemes.
+Then the same argument applies to the branched double cover $\hat X/\sigma^3 \to \hat X/G'$, and the proposition follows.

-For surjectivity on $\pi_1$, we use a result of K\'ollar \cite[Cor.~6]{kollar_pi_1}: $f$ is flat, hence is universally open, and the fiber product $\hat X \times_{\hat X/G'} \hat X$ is connected because the diagonal and the anti-diagonal meet along the ramification divisor.
-Koll\'ar's result also holds for topological fundamental groups of schemes over $\bC$, as he remarks in \cite[Paragraph 11]{kollar_pi_1}.
+For surjectivity on $\piOneEt$ over $\bar\bF_3$, we use a result of K\'ollar \cite[Cor.~6]{kollar_pi_1}: $f$ is flat, hence is universally open, and the fiber product $\hat X \times_{\hat X/G'} \hat X$ is connected because the diagonal and the anti-diagonal meet along the ramification divisor.
+Koll\'ar's result also holds for $\piOneTop$ over $\bC$, as he remarks in \cite[Paragraph 11]{kollar_pi_1}.

 For injectivity on Picard schemes, we first claim that the kernel of

 is 2-torsion.
 If $L \in \Pic(\hat X/\sigma^3)$ satisfies $f^* L = \cO_{\hat X}$, then $f_* f^* L = f_* \cO_{\hat X}$, so $L \otimes f_* \cO_{\hat X} = f_* \cO_{\hat X}$.
 Taking determinants, and noting that $f_* \cO_{\hat X}$ is a vector bundle of rank 2, we see that $L^{\otimes 2}$ is trivial.
 This argument works in families, so it works for Picard schemes as well as Picard groups.